Google says privacy keys as NZ Identity Check system is planned - ExBulletin

 “Organizations, not Google, control what data these tools collect and how they use it.”

-The company’s contract to analyze website traffic for identity verification will be used to help bill people, said a privacy impact assessment by Internal Affairs.
+Contracts that analyze website traffic for identity verification will be used to bill people, said a privacy impact assessment by Internal Affairs.

 “The information contained in Google Analytics 360 is never disclosed in a form that identifies you personally,” the company said.